amitxv/PC-Tuning/docs/physical-setup.md

 - Monitor WHEAs.
 [HWiNFO](https://www.hwinfo.com) has an error count

-- Disable the paging file and use safe mode for stress testing preferably on a throwaway operating system in case it becomes corrupted
+- Disable the paging file and use safe mode for stress-testing preferably on a throwaway operating system in case it becomes corrupted

 - Configure load-line calibration.
 Opinionated setting, mentioning for awareness.
 This is not a recommendation for what mode to use